brunosantanati/git-tests/README.md

 git rebase -i HEAD~2
 The command above will show the last 2 commits, so supposing you want to join them into only one commit, you can mark the second one with the flag squash in front of it, exit and save.
 If these 2 commits that became 1 were already in GitHub, you need to use the -f flag (force) to overwrite the remote repo history as below (don't do this if any other person has pulled the code before). git push -f origin main

+Squash the two only commits you have: git rebase -i --root

 ##################################################